The Real Cost of Poor Performance

 Optimising and tuning Oracle systems for optimal performance is a well-covered topic.
-There a range of tools and methodologies to help support engineers to resolve system performance issues.
+There are a range of tools and methodologies to help support engineers resolve system performance issues, quickly and correctly.

 Why is it that with the significant investments made in Oracle technology, many organisations are still constrained by the performance of their database systems?